The Knights Celestial have come into their own, having discovered their powers (and weaknesses), but it may not be enough. Undead have arisen.

 Question after question spilled out of him.

 Scarlet laughed and said, “There’ll be time for all of that.”
-She looked up to see her parents coming along the drive.
-Their faces full of questions.
+She looked up to see her parents coming along the drive, their faces full of questions.

 They were still thirty paces away when she saw her mother reach out to grab her father’s arm and say something to him before covering her mouth with her hand.